ciudadanointeligente/todoxchile/README.md

-# Todo x Chile
+# TodoXChile

-Todo x Chile is a [Jekyll](http://jekyllrb.com) app.
 An emergency kit for the coordination of support, display of tools for localization and volunteer activities.
+TodoXChile is powered by [Jekyll](http://jekyllrb.com).

 ## License